smaject/docker/wildfly/README.md

 # WildFly Docker image
 Dockerfile to setup a container running [WildFly application server](http://wildfly.org/).

+**Important:** the `adjustConfiguration.cli` file provided with this repo includes some configuration examples on how to configure a additionally log-category and how to adjust some thread-pool settings.
+Adapt this to your needs before using the container.

 ## Usage
 To boot in standalone mode and expose the default 8080 application port: